payu-india/CMS-Chatbot/docs/getting started/payu-dashboard/toggle-between-live-and-test-mode.md

   </Tab>

   <Tab title="Production Environment">
-    Once your merchant account is activated, you can generate **Production key and Salt** from the PayU Merchant Dashboard.
+    Once your website is verified and merchant account is activated, you can generate **Production key and Salt** from the PayU Merchant Dashboard.

     1. Log in to the [PayU Merchant Dashboard](https://merchant.payu.in/).